rtm-rs/rtm-rs.github.io/source/content/docs/learn/introduction.md

 RTM leverages Ruby’s linguistic strengths with a blend of Object Oriented and Functional styles.
 Following a powerful composition pattern, every RTM object shares a common pipeline interface and returns data without side-effects.

 All RTM components are stand-alone; they are loosely coupled, can be used independently, and follow the single responsibility principle.
 A single object that handles coercion, state, persistence, validation, and all-important business logic rapidly becomes complex.
-Instead, RTM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then ties them together in a developer-friendly way.
+Instead, RTM provides the infrastructure that allows you to easily create small, dedicated types for handling each concern individually, and then ties them together in a developer-friendly way.

 Above all else RTM favors: